jrnl-org/jrnl/docs/plugins.md

 - The importer must not have any `__init__.py` files in the base directories (but you can have one for your importer base directory if it is in a directory rather than a single file).
-- The importer must be installed as a Python package available to the same Python interpreter running jrnl.
 - The importer must expose at least the following the following members:
     - **version** (string): the version of the plugin.
 Displayed to help the user debug their installations.